 - Find the row that contains the query you want to move.

 - In that row only, delete the Query ID and Sheet Name values (columns A and D).

-- Delete the existing value In the Range address cell (column E).
+- Delete the current value In the Range address cell (column E).

-- Click Add-ons → Supermetrics → Refresh all.
-This will refresh the query to its new location, as written in Range address, and create new Query ID and Sheet name values for it.
+- Open the Supermetrics sidebar, click the 3-line menu in the top left ( ), and click Refresh all queries.
+This will refresh the query to its new location, as written in Range address, and create new Query ID and Sheet name values.